Dmambo/react-group-kanban/README.md

 - **[Styling]**

-  - [Description] WOULD HAVE STYLED THE APP IN A BETTER WAY
+  - WE WILL STYLE THE APP IN A BETTER WAY

 <!-- CONTRIBUTING -->